Zebrozkii/C-sharp-Jobboard/README.md

-# _Parcel Shipping_
+# _Job Board_

-#### _A website for a fictional shipping company that helps users calculate shipping estimates, Created 2/19/2019_
+#### _A website for a people who are looking to find a job or post a job offer, Created 2/19/2019_

 #### By _**Yulia Shidlovskaya and Jimmy Zebroski**_

 ## Description

-_A program that allows a user to input dimensions and a weight for a parcel and estimates the shipping cost._
+_A program that allows a user to input a job, a description of the job, and a contact, and shows a list of all the jobs posted._

 ## Setup/Installation Requirements